thisbit/wpinit/README.md

 ### I plan to add the database creation in this script as well as seting up wprig dependencies
-I made this for my own use ... so use if you like ... but thats it
+I made this for my own use ... so use if you like ... but thats it I use zsh if you use bash, change first line accordingly Run as sudo if your sever root is outside of your home folder